 Material importation to date has, and is expected to continue to have, a negligible impact on the overall traffic volumes on the public road network as delivery will predominantly occur during interpeak traffic hours, and the delivery volumes associated with this element of the project have achieved their peak.

 Further Material Importation narrative is included within the relevant Contractors' sections.

 6.2.2.
 Bulk Earthworks

-The peak of the Main Construction Works for the Bulk Earthworks stage is complete .
+The Main Construction Works for the Bulk Earthworks stage was completed in early 2023.